Doctor-Nobody/Doctor-Nobody.github.io/_pages/about.md

 What's News
 ======
+* **Sep 20, 2022** "Self-paced Adaptive Bipartite Graph Learning for Consensus Clustering" has been accepted by TKDD.
 * **Jun 25, 2022** "Active Deep Image Clustering" has been accepted by Knowledge-Based Systems.
 * **Mar 15, 2022** "Balanced Spectral Feature Selection" has been accepted by IEEE Transactions on Cybernetics.
 * **Mar 6，2022** “FRATCF:Feature-Residue Real-Time UAV Tracking Based on Automatic Spatio-Temporal Regularization Correlation Filter” has been accepted by ICME 2022.